 All Google Services require some effort to make order out of chaos and this especially applies to Google Gmail.
 The sheer number of emails we get on a yearly basis is substantial and it’s not really simple to organize your inbox if you don’t do it regularly.
 For example, you notice that Gmail emails take a lot of space from your Google Account storage but can’t wrap your hand around why.
-Like in the Pareto principle, the minority of emails take the most space.
+Like in the Pareto principle, the minority of emails takes the most space.
 But how to find large emails in Gmail?
 Search filters are necessary, especially in systems where there are a lot of files with similar traits.
 We explain how to use them to find what you were looking for in no time.

 Table of contents: